vasilionjea/lisp-js/README.md

 # lisp-js
-Exploring implementation of a barebones Lisp-like interpreter with JavaScript.
+`experimental` Exploring implementation of a barebones Lisp-like interpreter with JavaScript.

 ### Tokenization
 ```javascript